aman-panchal-01/Final-Project/README.md

 The program includes the following exception handling:

 - **FileNotFoundError**: Raised when the specified file cannot be found.
-- **InvalidFileFormatException**: Raised when the CSV file format is incorrect.
+- **InvalidFileFormatException**: Raised when the txt file format is incorrect.
 - **EmptyDataBaseException**: Raised when the database is empty.
 - **ArtistNotFoundException**: Raised when the specified artist is not found in the database.
 - **SongNotFoundException**: Raised when the specified song is not found in the database.

 ---

-## Example CSV Format
+## Example Format for File

 The song database should be in this format, with each line containing the following columns:
 - Song Title